TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 #### Safeguarding constructors

-Note that, as constructors are just regular functions, they could be called without using `new` by mistake, which would cause hard-to-track errors.
-To prevent that, you can use the `new.target` meta-property like this:
+Since constructors can be called without using `new` by mistake, which would cause hard-to-track errors as it won't do all the new object and `this` binding stuff, we should safeguard them.
+You can use the `new.target` meta-property like this, which will throw an error if `Player` is called without `new`:

 ```javascript
 function Player(name, marker) {